 Not surprisingly, there are some significant similarities between air traffic control (ATC) and the agile methodology.
-Being an agile inbound marketing agency allows us to work more fluidly, focusing each month on what will bring the most value for our client partners and deliver the best results, the fastest.
+Being an agile inbound marketing agency allows us to work more fluidly.
+Focusing each month on what will bring the most value for our clients.
 For ATC, the priority is to ensure the safest, quickest and most efficient route possible when departing and arriving at an airport.
 In both cases, following an agile process keeps communication clear and activities moving along as smoothly as possible.

 Because at Sage Lion Media our agile processes hold unique comparisons to air traffic control operations.
 Since adopting the agile methodology, we have seen improvement in speed, predictability, transparency, and adaptability to change.
 These are the core principles of air traffic control’s approach to airport safety and efficiency.

 ATC is broken into three main activities that involve a “call” and “response”.
 Air traffic controllers and pilots use the military phonetic alphabet to carry this out:

 1. Clearance Delivery (CD) is the stage of the departure process delivers important route and weather advisory information for a pilot’s journey.
 ATC relays the information to the pilot as written on their travel itinerary.
 The pilot then relays the command back to the ATC.
 Think of when an airplane “pushes back” from the gate.
 CD is responsible for this action.
 Without a proper “call and response”, ATC will not clear the plane to push back from their gate.